stavros-liaskos/release-raccoon/README.md

 > Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Spotify
+The user can connect their Spotify account to the app and follow the same artists by "scraping" their Spotify profile.
+Spotify session is needed to generate access token and access their API, best described [here](https://developer.spotify.com/documentation/web-api/tutorials/code-flow).

 ## Dark mode

 Dark mode state is initialized by reading the OS preference or to `light` if that fails.
 It's also customizable by the user.